vking34/vking34/README.md

     - Build a Search and Recommendation system.
     - Contribute to a Open Source project.
 - ⚡ Fun facts:
-    - I love to make music but i know i am talented in music.
+    - I love to make music but i know i am not talented in music.
 I'm still trying.
     - I love to watch classic films in 40-60s.
 For instance, Casablanca (1942), Rashomon (1950), Some Like It Hot (1959), Psycho (1960), ...

 ### Connect with me: